apache/linkis/README.md

 ## License

-Scriptest is under the Apache 2.0 license.
+Linkis is under the Apache 2.0 license.
 See the [LICENSE ](http://www.apache.org/licenses/LICENSE-2.0)file for details.